The Unintended Consequences of Minimizing the Price of Anarchy in Congestion Games: Introduction

-A natural concern in the joint study of the price of anarchy and price of stability under incentives is whether optimizing for the worst-case efficiency has negative consequences on the best-case efficiency.
-To the best of our knowledge, only two prior works have proposed the study of tradeoffs between the price of anarchy and price of stability, albeit in specialized settings. \citet{filos2019pareto} study the tradeoff between the price of anarchy and the price of stability in the analogous setting of mechanism design, focusing on the problem of unrelated machine scheduling.
-The existence of a tradeoff between these two performance metrics was also considered by \citet{ramaswamy2017impact} for the class of covering games with nonincreasing utility functions~\cite{gairing2009covering}.
-These two prior works both answer the above concern in the affirmative, providing characterizations of the Pareto frontier between the price of anarchy and price of stability within their respective problem settings.
-Interestingly, though they consider analogous classes of problems, the two analyses show that the mechanisms that optimize the price of anarchy have price of anarchy equal to the price of stability, which is mirrored by the result in Theorem~\ref{thm:informal1}.
-In this manuscript, we investigate the same research direction as these two prior studies, and show that their findings hold more generally in the well-studied class of congestion games.
+To the best of our knowledge, only two prior works have proposed the study of trade-offs between the Price of Anarchy and Price of Stability, albeit in specialized settings. \citet{filos2019pareto} study the trade-off between the Price of Anarchy and the Price of Stability for unrelated machine scheduling.
+Before that, the existence of a trade-off between these two performance metrics was also discovered by \citet{ramaswamy2017impact} for the class of covering games \cite{gairing2009covering}.
+These two prior works both answer the above concern in the affirmative, providing characterizations of the Pareto frontier between the Price of Anarchy and Price of Stability within their respective problem settings.
+Interestingly, though they consider specialized classes of problems, the two works show that the rules/mechanisms that optimize the Price of Anarchy have Price of Anarchy equal to the Price of Stability, which is mirrored by the result in Theorem \ref{thm:optimal_poa}.
+In this manuscript, we investigate the same research direction as these two prior studies in the much broader class of congestion games, and show that their findings hold more generally.
+We also extend the study of the Price of Anarchy and Price of Stability to attainable joint performance guarantees.